By Janice Jones | Updated February 23, 2019

-Remember that dogs do not have the same nutritional requirements as people, so you don't need to include any of these fruits or vegetables for dogs in large quantities.
+Remember that dogs do not have the same nutritional requirements as people, so you don't need to include any fruits or vegetables for dogs in large quantities.
 You can see how many calories each contains at the bottom of this page.

 Two great things about Asparagus is its low calorie count and impressive nutrients.

 Asparagus contains vitamins including A, B1, B2, C, E, and K. You’ll find an even more notable list of minerals, including folate, iron, copper, fiber, manganese and potassium.

 Broccoli is one of those super foods loaded with nutrients.
 Broccoli contains vitamins A, C, D, beta carotene, folic acid, as well as fiber, calcium, and chromium.
 When you cook broccoli, cancer fighting enzymes are released.

 Broccoli also contains several phytochemicals, substances that halt carcinogens in their tracts, breakdown carcinogens, and prevent them from attacking normal cells.
 If all those benefits were not enough, Broccoli contains sulforphane, a substance that improves immune functions.

 Although broccoli seems like the perfect food, feed this one in moderation.
 Too much can reduce his thyroid functioning.
 The recommended daily consumption is not to exceed 10% of his total daily food intake.
 Puppies should not eat broccoli as their GI tract is not mature and even a small amount may cause upset.

 1/4 cup = about 15 calories Not to exceed 10% of the total daily food intake.
 One or two small florets or small sections of stems may be all your small dog can handle.